UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 ## Extending DataCrate

-To extend DataCrate implementers SHOULD try to use valid schema.org properties and classes and MAY use terms form other widely-used and supported vocabularies and ontologies when this is not possible.
+To extend DataCrate implementers SHOULD try to use valid schema.org properties and classes and MAY use terms form other vocabularies and ontologies when this is not possible.

-The terms (properties and classes) used SHOULD be added to the `@context`.
+The terms (properties and classes) used SHOULD be added as keys to the `@context` in the *DataCrate-flattened JSON-LD*.
 URIs in the `@context` SHOULD resolve to a useful human readable page.
 Where this is not possible - for example if the URI resolves to an RDF ontology file a human-readable URI SHOULD be provided using SameAs.

 For example.
 This URI from the [BIBO] ontology
 <"http://purl.org/ontology/bibo/interviewee"> resolves to an ontology file,